 Second Working Meeting of the Digital Tokens Project

 The second working meeting of the Digital Tokens Project was held in hybrid format from 7 to 8 October 2024, hosted by the Permanent Bureau (PB) in The Hague.
-The meeting was attended by 41 participants, identified to the PB by 14 Members and seven Observers, as well as by members of the PB.
+The meeting was attended by 41 participants, identified to the PB by 14 HCCH Members and seven Observers, as well as by members of the PB.

 During the meeting, participants discussed intersessional submissions in response to the project Scope Paper, which were directed at clarifying the scope and aims of future work in the Digital Tokens Project.
 In addition, members of the Asociación Americana de Derecho Internacional Privado (ASADIP) presented the results of a joint HCCH-ASADIP survey to gather input from Latin American jurisdictions.
 The survey was prepared with the support of the Regional Office for Latin America and the Caribbean (ROLAC).